Bijective enumeration of some colored permutations given by the product of two long cycles: Injectivity and reverse mapping

 \item Consider the element (thorn of edge) of white extremity with the symbolic label corresponding to $\beta(i)$.
 The next element (turning around the root in counter-clockwise order) has necessarily label $\alpha(\beta(i))=i+1$.\\ As a result, the knowledge of the thorn or edge with label $i$ uniquely determines the edge or thorn with label $i+1$. \end{enumerate}

-Applying the previous procedure up to $i=N-1$ we see that $\overline{\tau}$ is uniquely determined by $(\tau,\sigma)$ and so is $(\beta, \pi)$ (see Remark \ref{rem:taubar2smp}).
+Applying the previous procedure up to $i=n-1$ we see that $\overline{\tau}$ is uniquely determined by $(\tau,\sigma)$ and so is $(\beta, \pi)$ (see Remark \ref{rem:taubar2smp}).

-\begin{example} Take as an example the permuted thorn tree $\ex{1}$ drawn on the left-hand side of Figure \ref{fig:ex_arbre_permute}, the procedure goes as described on figure \ref{recons}.
+\begin{example} Take as an example the permuted thorn tree $\ex{1}$ drawn on the left-hand side of Figure \ref{fig:ex_arbre_permute}, the procedure goes as described on Figure \ref{recons}.
 First, we identify $\alpha_1 = 1$.
-Then, as there is a non (value) labeled thorn ($\alpha_2$) on the left of the thorn connected to a black vertex with label value $1$, necessarily $1$ is not a left-to-right maximum and $\alpha_2$ is the label of the thorn right on the left of $1$, that is $\alpha_2$.
+Then, as there is a non (value) labeled thorn $\alpha_2$ on the left of the thorn connected to a black vertex with label value $1$, necessarily $1$ is not a left-to-right maximum and $\alpha_2$ is the label of the thorn immediately to the left of $1$.
 Then as $\alpha_3$ follows $\alpha_2 = \beta(1)$ around the white root, we have $\alpha_3 = \alpha(\beta(1))=2$.

 We apply the procedure up to the full retrieval of the edges' and thorns' labels.
 We find $\alpha_2 = 3$, $\alpha_4 = 4$, $\alpha_5 = 5$.
 Finally, we have $\alpha = (1 3 2 4 5)$, $\beta = (213)(4)(5)$, $\pi = \{\{1, 2, 3\}; \{4, 5\} \}$ as shown on figure \ref{endrecons}.